 the lunch time in Poland is earlier than in Spain.
-Normally, lunch is usually around 13:00, although in most places you will have no problem if you arrive up to an hour later.
+Normally, lunch is around 13:00, although in most places you will have no problem if you arrive an hour later.

 Follow in the footsteps of Copernicus at the Collegium Maius

-The Collegium Maius is still within the historic center.
+Still within the historic center is the Collegium Maius.
 The building, which has been renovated several times, was built in the 15th century and its classrooms have been visited by important figures such as Nicolaus Copernicus.

 The visit inside, which can only be guided, is really interesting.
 In its rooms you will be able to see a large number of objects related to almost all areas of knowledge: physics, chemistry, meteorology, cartography and, of course, astronomy.

-Similarly, you will also find some curious items such as the Oscar won by Polish film director Andrzej Wajda and a photograph of the Earth taken from the moon donated and signed by Neil Armstrong.
+Likewise, you will also find some curious items such as the Oscar won by Polish film director Andrzej Wajda and a photograph of the Earth taken from the Moon donated and signed by Neil Armstrong.

 The building's courtyard, with its fountain, is another must-see area.
-On one side is an antique clock that opens every two hours and reveals several wooden figures parading while the music plays.
+On one of the sides is an old clock that opens every two hours and reveals several wooden figures parading while music plays.

-The next point of the tour is located on top of a small hill.
+The next point of the tour is located at the top of a small hill.
 It is the so-called Wawel Castle, a fortification more than 1000 years old.
 Among other things, the complex housed the former seat of Polish royalty until the 17th century.

 On this hill, according to legend, lived a dragon, the Smok Wawelski or Wawel Dragon.
 Here I leave the story adapted in case you go with children to Krakow and want to show them the sculpture (next to the river, at the base of the hill) representing the beast and expelling fire every few minutes.